JayDerderian/anima/README.md

 # About
 `anima` is a generative music application and python library.
-The program can be used in the terminal, or in the browser using the app.js script.
+The program can be used in the terminal using a CLI (forthcoming)

 `anima` contains a number of [generative](https://en.wikipedia.org/wiki/Generative_music) methods used to automatically create a music composition.
 New compositions are exported as a MIDI file, sheet music in a PDF, anda .txt file containing data about how that piece was composed and the raw elements used during creation (for example, a pitch-class set that was selected as a 'seed' to build material off of).

+I wrote an essay on the underlying methods and techniques behind the generative methods, which can be found here[instert hyperlink here...]

 ## Installation

-This package requires `python` (3.6+) and `npm` in order to run and install all dependencies.
+This package requires `python` (3.6+) in order to run and install all dependencies.

-For the frontend, simply run `npm install` in the main directory, and finally

-To set up the backend, run `pip install -r requirements.txt` in order to install Flask and its dependencies.
+Run `pip install -r requirements.txt` in order to install dependencies.
-## Using the program in the browser

 ## Using the libary directly